 So now that we know allowing for some video gameplay can be beneficial, let’s take a look at some ways to make it a bit more constructive.

 Allow for a difference between weekend and during the week game playing

 Perhaps during the week, 1 hour is fine, and for the weekend you could relax that a little to maybe 2–3 hours on a Saturday and Sunday each.

 Teach responsible playing

 Instill a sense of balance by asking that they first finish homework before playing video games.
 When they come home from school, then homework is done first.
-If she has a project to do over a weekend, you might say its ok to play 1 hour in the morning, but that before she is able to play the other 1 hour that day she needs to first complete the project.
-By the same token I’d ask that on a weekend she is dressed and teeth are brushed before she games.
+If she has a project to do over a weekend, you might say its ok to play 1 hour in the morning, but that before she can play the other 1 hour that day she needs to first complete the project.
+By the same token, I’d ask that on a weekend she is dressed and teeth are brushed before she games.

 Encourage them to take breaks in between

 An hour of gaming in one go is probably ok, but if you do allow more then encourage a break of 15 minutes or more in between at least.

 I’m not sure if he is gaming on the PC or console but Xbox one, Playstation 4 and Nintendo Switch all have parental controls that allow you to set restrictions.
 The Xbox has a great one that allows you to set a daily amount of hours (it can differ each day) and a start and end time.